 The Indiana University Graduate School requires 90 graduate hours for a PhD with a maximum of 30 hours transferred from other programs.
 Students in the finance program are expected to know basic accounting, linear algebra, and calculus (Phase I requirements).

 The finance PhD program requires 18 credit hours for the finance major, 9 credit hours for the methods/analysis requirement, and 9 to 15 credit hours for a minor.
 The finance major includes the following finance doctoral courses: F600, F605, F625, F635, F644, and F798.
 All of these courses are offered annually.
 Alternatively, a graduate-level elective course may be substituted for F798 with the approval of the finance doctoral advisor.
-Possible courses that satisfy the methods/analysis requirements are listed in the Kelly Doctoral Handbook and must be approved by the school doctoral program.
+Possible courses that satisfy the methods/analysis requirements are listed in the Kelley Doctoral Handbook and must be approved by the school doctoral program.
 Finance majors normally minor in mathematics, economics, or business economics.
 Please consult each department for their specific minor requirements.

 Business schools are placing increasing importance on the ability to teach well.
 Students are required to attend a seminar (1.5 credit hours) in teaching pedagogy during their first semester.
 This course enhances students’ teaching effectiveness by attuning them to various pedagogical issues and alternatives.

 Occasionally a workshop course (F798) involving written critiques and discussion of the papers presented in the finance department’s outside seminar series is offered in the second-year fall semester.

 Typical Elective Courses for Minors or for the Methods/Analysis Requirement (check the Schedule of Classes for Fall vs. Spring availability, especially for two-course sequences)

 - G651 Econometrics I

 - G751 Game Theory

 - G752 Information Economics